Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 5+, [Armour of Shadow]*

-When you cast *[Mage Armour](../../../spells/description/core/level-1.md#mage-armour)* using [Armour of Shadow] Invocation, your base AC is 15 + your Dexterity modifier instead of the normal effect.
+When you cast [:spell-lv1: Mage Armour] using [Armour of Shadow] Invocation, your base AC is 15 + your Dexterity modifier instead of the normal effect.

 ---